venicegeo/bf-docs/docs/index.md

 feature communities of interest to assist in automated feature and object detection if other algorithms are available.

-> **Disclaimer:** NGA leveraged the VeniceGeo open-source project to develop
-> Beachfront and enabled it for use by the geospatial enterprise.

 ## Benefits of Beachfront

 Previous shoreline extraction efforts used massive, infrequent efforts to digitize